-Since Overwatch is a twitch based shooter where units move pretty fast compared to other games,
+Since Overwatch is a twitch based shooter where units move pretty fast compared to other games.
+Regardless of your setup, there are things you should do.

 You should optimize your Overwatch settings in this priority: